 Is it just me or do paychecks seem to be spent as soon as we get them?
 Then you look around and wonder where the money went.
 We have probably all had that problem at one time or another.
-Here are five ways to help you save more and spend less each month.
+Here are five simple ways to save more than you spend each month.

 1. Have a financial plan.

-- We all need one.
+- We all need one and having a financial plan is the key to your success.
 Plan to save or you won’t save anything at all.
 Before you spend a dime on anything else, put aside ten percent of your paycheck at least once a month.
 It would be ideal to do it with each paycheck that you earn in a month, but sometimes that is not possible.

 - Start with a goal of one paycheck and work your way up.
 To keep from forgetting, you can have the money deducted from your check and sent to a savings account each pay period.

 - That way, you don’t even have to think about it.
 It is done before the rest of the money is deposited in your checking account.

 When developing a budget or financial goals it can be tricky to figure out how far in advance you should plan.
 If you’re too short-sighted you could wind up with savings that don’t meet your needs.
 Conversely if you think too far out, you could be putting some of that money you’re tucking away for your savings to better use.